computer science - C++ -- Lesson 21: Order of Algorithms

 CUBIC BIG O NOTATION

-DISCUSSION: A. Order of Algorithms
+A. Order

 2. Most algorithms solve problems involving an amount of data, N. The order of algorithms will be expressed as a function of N, the size of the data set.